Every audit is done by me. Not a junior. Not a bot. One person, every time.

 For a decade, I operated in high-acuity emergency and austere medical environments as a nurse and firefighter.
 I also led whitewater kayaking expeditions around the world to places no human has been before.
 All three demand the exact same discipline: strip away the noise, interpret the actual signals, and execute.
 No padding.
 No theatre.

 GEO and Relevance Engineering are reshaping how buyers find vendors.
-I approach the work with zero tolerance for fluff: thousands of prompts across four engines, every citation read by hand against a calibrated rubric.
+I approach the work with zero tolerance for fluff: thousands of prompts across four engines, every citation personally reviewed against a calibrated rubric.
 The audits surface what AI engines actually weigh, and translate it into six-figure revenue impact for clients.

 BeCited exists because I couldn’t find the audit I wanted to buy.
 Real data.
 Four engines.
-A plan your team can start on Monday.
+A plan, sequenced by what closes the gap first.

 AI engines could generate this report in seconds.
 AI could fake the citations.
 AI could conflate your competitors.
 AI does.
-So every quote gets read twice.
+So I read every quote myself.

 Six things most GEO tools won’t do.